 You have to want something so badly that it becomes your all-consuming focus.
-In Reverend Thomas’ story, the boy’s “crack” was air.
-Fortunately, our nervous system doesn’t allow us to just by idly when something threatens our well being.
+The boy’s “crack” in Reverend Thomas’ story was air.
+Fortunately, our nervous system doesn’t allow us to just by idly when something threatens our well-being.
 As a result, the boy fought for air.

 What will make you fight for something you want out of life that is not vital for your survival?

 Some people’s crack is money.
 Other’s is respect.
 A few just want to master something.
 Maybe it’s all of these things.
 Maybe it’s none of them.
 It doesn’t matter what it is.
 All that matters is that you don’t bullshit yourself about what it is that motivates you.